Chart Color Schemes

 Mermaid Waters has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence an area's performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 55 projects likely impacting the area.
-Notable projects include The Chevron, Lakeview Boulevard Townhouses, Mermaid Waters Sewer Pump Station Upgrade, and Miami State School Upgrade, with the following list detailing those of greatest relevance.
+Key projects include The Chevron, Lakeview Boulevard Townhouses, Mermaid Waters Sewer Pump Station Upgrade, and Miami State School Upgrade.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.